I’m so glad you’ve found my website. My mission is to help you turn your dreams of being a successful entrepreneur into reality.

 I am a frequent public speaker and author of two books on Native American art.
-My third book, “From Purpose to Profit” (coming in 2016) teaches you how to successfully close sales, and how to motivate others in their sales work.
+My third book, “From Purpose to Profit” (coming soon) teaches you how to successfully close sales, and how to motivate others in their sales work.

 Now that you know me a little better, I hope we can work together to help you build the career you’ve always wanted.
 Let’s hone your vision and goals and into a business that’s profitable and fulfilling.

 Bonnie Kahn talks with Jackie B. Peterson.
 Bonnie mentored with Jackie and was a facilitator of her program Better Smarter Richer.
 Conducted in 2015, this interview covers how to close a sale and make a successful living selling art as an encore professional.